-Review Key Metrics & Analytics
+(Don’t Forget to Review Key Metrics & Analytics)

 Once tests have been conducted and the website is running normally, check out the analytics.
 Many of the testing tools mentioned above will give most of the key metrics needed.
-However, programs like Google Analytics and Google Search Console are recommended as they provide a comprehensive review of website analytics.
+However, platforms like Google Analytics and Google Search Console are recommended as they provide a comprehensive review of website analytics.

 Optimize the Media Database

 Optimizing the website’s database should also be a high priority for website maintenance.
 Too many images or videos (or ones with large file sizes) can bloat your WordPress media library and slow down the site.
 A helpful practice to weed out unneeded images, duplicate images, and any images with unoptimized file sizes.

 Website maintenance can be a time-consuming process, but the effort is worth it in the long run.
 While there is software to automatically push updates, the reliability of these programs don’t account for bugs and errors.
 When a website is securely backed up, properly updated, tested, and optimized on a routine schedule, it has the best chance to run without problems.
 That means a better user experience for consumers and a better ROI for the website.

 If you’re interested in learning more about website maintenance or any website-related information, get in touch with the team here at DVS.